pbvdh/MusicPlayer/README.md

 - write api documentation
 - add hovers for songs with long names
 - use test driven development to hone API error codes
+- env file for port number and other variables